 If you’re worried about your finances, please go to our support hub here.
 This page shows how you can contact us directly for help.

 You can also contact the following organisations for free advice:

 In addition, the British Business Bank has a range of guidance and resources available to all businesses, including content on managing your cashflow and a list of independent advice services.
 You can visit their hub here.

 Loans that were made under the Bounce Back Loan Scheme and any Top Up loan were not subject to the usual consumer protections that apply to business lending and as such you will not have the benefit of the protection and remedies that would otherwise be available to you under the Financial Services and Markets Act 2000 or the Consumer Credit Act 1974.

 Our commitments to you under the scheme:

-The Bounce Back Loan is offered by HSBC as part of the UK Government’s Bounce Back Loan Scheme (the Scheme) and which means that HSBC has agreed with the UK Government that we will:
+The Bounce Back Loan and any Top-Up loan that you received are offered by HSBC UK as part of the UK Government’s Bounce Back Loan Scheme (the Scheme), which means that HSBC has agreed with the UK Government that we will:

 You are able to complain to us if you do not feel that we have met these commitments.